Find out key UK census dates, when the next census will be released and more...

 Search census records

-This handy guide explains the context behind census records, what they can tell you about your family history and some important dates to watch out for now and in the future.
+This handy guide explains the history behind census records, what they can tell you about your family history and some important dates to watch out for now and in the future.

 What is a census?

 Censuses are recorded by governments periodically and act as population reports.
-The recorded population data is used by governments for planning things like healthcare, education and employment services at a national, regional and local level.
 The official meaning of a census from the Oxford Dictionary says it's;

 "the process of officially counting something, especially a country’s population, and recording various facts."